DearCodingCathy/Lipsync-for-your-life/README.md

 ## Project Description

-A one player Ru pauls drag race trivia game that test the users knowledge of the lip sync battles over the seasons.
-This game will present 10 random lip sync battles that actually took place on the show, and allow the user to choose who the winner was!
+A one player Ru-pauls drag race trivia game, that test the users knowledge of lip sync battles over the seasons.
+This game will present 10 random lip sync battles that actually took place on the show, and allow the user to choose who the winner was based on their knowledge.
+Get it right, and get one point.
+Get it wrong and get 0 points.

 ## API and Data Sample